FILE: <bc-71.htm> [Several minutes may be required to download this section] GENERAL INDEX [Navigate to MAIN MENU ]

 Invulnerable Age-classes.--The two previous models both incorporated susceptible and unsusceptible stages, ideas which are inherent to any stage-specific modelling construction for insects where the parasitoid attacks a specific stage such as egg, larvae or pupae.
 The consequences of the presence of invulnerable stages in a population has been considered analytically by Murdoch et al (1987) in a consideration of the interaction between California red scale, Aonidiella aurantii (Maskell), and its external parasitoid Aphytis melinus (DeBach).
 They constructed a system model which includes invulnerable host stages, a vulnerable host stage, juvenile parasitoids and adult parasitoids.
 This model contains no explicit density dependence in any of the vital rates or attack parameters, but does contain time-delays in the form of developmental times from juvenile to adult stages of both populations.

 Murdoch et al (1987) developed two models, one in which the adult hosts are invulnerable and one in which the juvenile hosts are invulnerable.
-The particular frameworks which were constructed permitted analytical solutions regarding the dynamical behavior of the systems.
+The particular frameworks that were constructed permitted analytical solutions regarding the dynamical behavior of the systems.
 In particular, it was found that the model could portray stable equilibria (approached either monotonically or via damped oscillations), stable cyclic behavior or chaotic behavior.
 The realm of parameter space which permitted stable populations was substantially larger for the model in which the adult was invulnerable than for the model when the juvenile was invulnerable.
 The overall conclusion is that an invulnerable age class can contribute to the stability of the system.
 Whether this contribution is sufficient to overcome the destabilizing influence of parasitoid developmental delay depends on the relative values of parameters, but short adult parasitoid lifespan, low host fecundity and long adult invulnerable age class all promote stability.

 Many insect parasitoids attack only one or few stages of a host population (although predators may be more general), and hence many populations possess potentially unattacked stages.
 In addition, however, many insect populations host more than one natural enemy, and general statements concerning the aggregate effect of a complex of natural enemies attacking different stages of a continuously developing host population are not yet possible.
 Nonetheless, it appears that in at least the California red scale--A. melinus system the combination of an invulnerable adult stage and overlapping generations is likely a factor contributing to the observed stability of the system (Reeve & Murdoch 1985, Murdoch et al. 1987).